nf-core/rnasplice/docs/usage.md

 #### Differential Splicing Analysis

-`PSI` files and `TPM` files are split based on the condition specified in metadata. e.g., condition1.psi, condition2.psi, condition1.tpm, condition2.tpm
+`PSI` files and `TPM` files are split based on the condition specified in metadata. e.g., condition1.psi, condition2.psi, condition1.tpm, condition2.tpm.
-SUPPA reads the `PSI` for the events and the transcript expression values from multiple samples, grouped by condition,  and the `ioe`/`ioi` file, to calculate the events that are differentially spliced between a pair of conditions.
+SUPPA then reads the `PSI` for the events and the transcript expression values from multiple samples, grouped by condition, and the `ioe`/`ioi` file, to calculate the events that are differentially spliced between a pair of conditions.

 #### Cluster Analysis